Ndevu12/AirBnB_clone_v2/web_flask/README.md

-# Solutions to tasks on AirBnB clone - Web framework
+# Web framework project

+Expect the usage of flask and APIs creation.
+Also routes are included